Focus Areas

 Let’s find answers.

 We focus on patients with rare tumors, hematological cancers and biomarker-defined metastatic solid tumors.
-Because the need is great, we are digging deep into the science of our lead product candidates – nirogacestat and mirdametinib – to unlock their full potential while simultaneously developing other promising molecules.
+Because the need is great, we are digging deep into the science of our investigational and approved medicines to unlock their full potential while simultaneously developing other promising molecules.
 As part of our approach, we are actively pursuing new licensing and partnership opportunities with other innovators to help advance promising science as efficiently as possible so people living with devastating cancers can live better.

 Let’s get novel for patients living with rare tumors

 OGSIVEO (nirogacestat), is an oral, small molecule gamma secretase inhibitor (GSI) that is approved in the U.S. for the treatment of adult patients with progressing desmoid tumors who require systemic treatment.
-We are also evaluating nirogacestat as a monotherapy in children and adults with progressive, surgically unresectable desmoid tumors.
-Additionally, we are evaluating nirogacestat as a potential treatment for patients with ovarian granulosa cell tumors and for patients with multiple myeloma as part of several B-cell maturation agent (BCMA) combination therapy regimens in collaboration with industry and academia.
+We are also evaluating nirogacestat as a monotherapy in children and adolescents with progressive, surgically unresectable desmoid tumors.
+Additionally, we are evaluating nirogacestat as a potential treatment for patients with ovarian granulosa cell tumors and as part of several B-cell maturation agent (BCMA) combination therapy regimens in collaboration with industry and academia for patients with multiple myeloma.

 Let’s dig into BCMA combinations for multiple myeloma patients